Professor

 Specialty: Social Epidemiology, Social & Structural DOH, Health & Nursing Education, Health Promotion Pedagogy, Culture & Health, Public Health, Global Health

-Dr. Kernan continued his education while working as the Director of Student Wellness/Health Education at both Vassar College and Columbia University Medical Center.
-Dr. Kernan conducted research and published on the linkages between student health and learning, particularly among graduate health sciences students, including medical, nursing, and dental students.
-He has been a university faculty member for 25 years and specializes in courses that involve population health, health disparities, health education, health research methods, epidemiology, leadership, health policy, and health interventions.
-Dr. Kernan served two terms as the chairperson of the Department of Public Health at William Paterson University, where he was a tenured professor of public health.
+Dr. Kernan has served as a university faculty member for more than two decades and teaches courses in population health, health disparities, epidemiology, health education, research methods, leadership, health policy, and health interventions.
+He previously served two terms as chair of the Department of Public Health at William Paterson University, where he was a tenured professor of public health.

 Health Education, Social Epidemiology, Population Health, Cultural Competence, Food Systems